-Managers and HR leaders often grumble, or rant, about the trouble with Millennials in the workplace.
+Managers and HR leaders often grumble about the trouble with younger workers, particularly Millennials, in the workplace.

-Her new book, What Millennials Want from Work (co-authored with Alec Levenson of the University of Southern California) presents a complete and complex picture of Millennials in the workplace.
+Our book, What Millennials Want from Work, presents a complete and complex picture of Millennials in the workplace.
 The book is based on survey data from more than 25,000 Millennials from 22 countries and more than 300 organizations, plus 29,000 people from other generations from the same organizations.

-“You can provide an environment where Millennials can be both happy and effective without ruining your organization — if you focus on what actually is important to them,” says Deal.
+As the book notes, you can provide an environment where Millennials can be both happy and effective — if you focus on what actually is important to them.

 - Minimize repetitive work and engage Millennials in the workplace to improve processes so everyone’s work is more efficient.

 - Make use of their willingness to work long hours, but don’t take advantage of them.